argonfatl/jwl-linker-main/README.md

 # JWL Linker EN-RU-ES Plugin for [Obsidian](https://obsidian.md)

 **Comprehensive multilingual JW Library linker** supporting Bible references and JW publications in **English, Russian, and Spanish**.
-Features automatic language detection, multi-format publication support, and intelligent content extraction from WOL.

 This is a fork of Original plugin by [MrBertie](https://github.com/MrBertie/jwl-linker)

 ## ✨ Key Features